-1,298 hours ÷ 168 = 7.726 (7 full months credited service)
+1,298 hours / 168 = 7.726 (7 full months credited service)

-- Closed Plan Retirees: To be eligible for unused sick leave credit, you must be vested and eligible for early or normal retirement on the date you leave state employment. - Year 2000 Plan/2011 Tier Retirees: Must be vested on the date that you leave state employment.
+- Closed Plan Retirees: To be eligible for unused sick leave credit, you must be vested and eligible for early or normal retirement on the date you leave state employment. - Year 2000 Plan Retirees: Must be vested on the date that you leave state employment. - 2011 Tier Retirees: To be eligible for unused sick leave credit, you must be vested and eligible for early or normal retirement on the date you leave state employment.

-(Unused annual leave cannot be converted to service credit and cannot be used in calculating your retirement benefit.
-Contact your HR/insurance representative for information regarding how annual leave will be handled at retirement.)
+Unused annual leave cannot be converted to service credit and cannot be used in calculating your retirement benefit.
+Contact your HR/insurance representative for information regarding how annual leave will be handled at retirement.